matthewdshepherd/check-yo-self/README.md

 5. Each card has the ability to be marked as urgent with visiable changes to the card.

-6. Search through your list titles and/or by urgent cards!
+6. Search through your list titles, tasks and by urgent cards!

 7. Mobile and desktop layout, so while you're staying up late at night you can be createing To-Do Lists on your phone.